mr-3/mrcube-en-docs/docs/source/user_manual.rst

 Editing attributes of RDF literals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When the users select an RDF literal in the **RDF Editor**, the attributes of the RDF literal are shown in the **Attribute Dialog**. (:numref:`attr-rdf-literal`) The users can edit the contents of the literal, the attribute of language (**xml:lang**), and the data type of the literal.
+When the users select an RDF literal in the **Instance Editor**, the attributes of the RDF literal are shown in the **Attribute Dialog**. (:numref:`attr-rdf-literal`) The users can edit the contents of the literal, the attribute of language (**xml:lang**), and the data type of the literal.
 In the **[Literal]** text are, the users can input the contents of the literal.
 The users can also input language in the **[Lang]** text field.
 If the users set the data type of the literal, the users should check **[Data type]** checkbox and select one of the types in the combobox.
 Language attribute and data type attribute are exclusive and the users only select one of them.

 .. _attr-rdf-literal:
 .. figure:: figures/attribute_dialog_rdf_literal.png